EBZebra/docs/edge/source/guide/configreference.md

 	<FontFamily value="Tahoma"/>

 ### FontDirectory
-Specifies the font directory where true type fonts can be found.
-On Windows the default font directory is `\Windows` on all Symbol Technologies WM / CE devices.
-Not applicable to the Enterprise Tablet.
+Specifies the location of TrueType fonts on the device.
+For Zebra Technologies WM/CE devices, the default font directory is \Windows.
+Does not apply to Enterprise Tablet.

 **Possible Values**

-* Relative directory containing the font files.
+* Relative directory containing the font files

 #### Example
 	:::xml
 	<FontDirectory value="\\Windows"/>

 ###JavascriptEnabled
-Enables or Disables Javascript (Windows Mobile Only).
+Controls whether JavaScript is enabled on Windows Mobile devices.

 **Possible Values**